c9/docs.c9.io/src/persistence/setting_up_mysql.md

 </table>
 </div>

+Note:
+MySQL socket file can be found in ~/lib/mysql/socket/mysql.sock

 Of course this is just the beginning.
 We have for example plans to add a management UI to start and stop databases or pre-installing tools like phpMyAdmin.
 However, we don't want to make you wait for the fully integrated feature while we already have something that is enabling a lot of use cases and still super easy to use.